 So that brings us to the second part of FIRE:

 Getting the amount needed

-After doing the calculations, it’s clear that I need around RM2-3 million to safely call myself FI.
-The number will change as I grow older, but it’ll do as a benchmark for now.
-FI/RE Age calculators can’t help me here – as a self-employed individual, my income varies too much, I can’t even make a guesstimate (but if you’re employed, YOU can – go try it out).
+After doing the calculations, it’s clear that I need around RM2, maybe RM3 million to safely call myself financially independent.
+The number might change as I grow older or if situations change, but it’ll do as a benchmark for now.

 - Adjust their accommodation arrangement to lower their cost of living – move to rural areas, move with the parents, live with housemates

 - Bust their asses off to earn extra income